Evamwanek/GAsmiles.py/index.md

     f.close()
 ```

-### Creating an inital population using substances represented as Simplified Molecular Input Line Entry System (SMILES) Strings.
+Creating an inital population using substances represented as Simplified Molecular Input Line Entry System (SMILES) Strings.
 SMILES Strings are a way to represent chemical substances using symbols computers can understand.
 Parameters are set using Lipinski's Rule of Five.
 Lipinski's Rule of Five consists of four rules to evaluate how druglike a sustance is.
-The parameters include the LogP value (permeability of the drug), weight, # of hydrogen Donors, # of hydrogen acceptors.
+The parameters include the LogP value (permeability of the drug), weight, # of hydrogen donors, # of hydrogen acceptors.
 ```
 inital_pop = [''.join(x) for x in data]